biocore/qurro/README.md

 pip install git+https://github.com/fedarko/rankratioviz.git
 ```

+A python version of at least 3.5 is required to use rankratioviz.

 ### Temporary Caveat

 **Please make sure that your sample metadata fields do not contain any period or